shopware/shopware/src/Docs/administration/start-development.md

 The administration files of your plugin are located in the `Resources/views/administration` directory.

-The entry point for your administration changes is the `main.js` file.
+The entry point for your administration is the `main.js` file.
 In this file you can import all your components and modules later on.

 ```
 SwagAdministrationExample